Focus on the Family

 The good news is that cherishing your spouse is something you can learn.
 God is more than capable of teaching us and empowering us to cherish our spouse the way He cherishes us.

 Cherishing is an attitude and an outlook.
-Since it’s not based just on feelings, it can be developed.
+Since it’s not based just on feelings, you can develop it.
 Committing to the promise to cherish, adopting a cherishing mindset and then putting into practice cherishing actions creates a cherishing heart.
-These are all things that can be chosen.
+You can choose to do all these things.

 I had to adopt what I call an “Adam and Eve” mindset.
 One thing that kills cherishing is comparing one’s spouse with anyone else.
 The tendency is to compare a spouse’s weaknesses with someone else’s strengths.
 In the beginning, Eve was literally the only woman in the world, the one who defined what a woman was to Adam.
 I began praying for that mindset with my wife.
 I would not expect her to be anything other than what she is.
 She would be my Eve, the only woman in the world.